seanbreckenridge/HPI/doc/MAIL_SETUP.md

 ### Setup mbox

 Once you've exported, setup your configuration to point at the directory.
-Note that since this uses `my.mail.imap` to parse the messages, you may have to setup a basic config with no files so that module doesnt fail:
+Note that since this uses `my.mail.imap` to parse the messages, you may have to setup a basic config with no files so that module does not fail:

 ```python
 class mail: